 We'll find garbage.

 In Ancient Days

 Our early ancestors made a lot of garbage.
 They'd kill something, hack it up,

 toss entrails over there, the head across there, maybe the feet on the other

-side.
-They'd make a big mess, skinning it, chopping it, and tossing bones all about.
+They'd make a big mess, skinning, chopping, and tossing on wanted bits